Please take a moment to read our ticket philosophy, terms and conditions before purchasing.

 For biographies on the speakers and the abstracts of their talks, please see our Speakers page.

 Horizons is an annual forum for learning about psychedelics in New York City.
 Its goal is to open a fresh dialogue on their role in medicine, culture, history, spirituality, and creativity.
-2014 is its eighth year.
+2015 will be our ninth year.

 During the 1960s, psychedelics entered worldwide popular culture.
 Fueled by the wild social dogmas of the era, recreational use become commonplace.
 Questions about their safety and value for were answered with myths and confusion spread by both their users, proponents, the media and the government.